 Finally, the Cost Summary may be the most important document in the Home Energy Rating.
 This straightforward spreadsheet lays out the estimated cost to install the upgrades in correlation with the annual savings and lifecycle savings.
 Simply, you can calculate exactly what the return on investment would be for each item.
 Maybe the estimated cost for new insulation is $1,000, but throughout the lifecycle of the home, it would save $5,000.
 You don’t have to take on every single renovation, only the ones that make the most financial sense.
 After you see this report, you’ll know the small upfront cost of the inspection was worth it.

 Every year, efficient technology is improving.
 Hence, getting a Home Energy Rating done regularly is the best way to assess what current advancements can do for your wallet.
 BarrierEnergy tailors our reports to maximize your comfort and savings.
-Plus, California requires these home assessments to get energy-efficient loans.
+Plus, California requires these home assessments to get energy-efficient mortgages or certain energy-efficiency loans.
 That’s because the state uses the reports to decide whether or not their loan is feasible.

 Contact us with any questions about the process.
 Please, don’t forget to subscribe to our blog for more useful content.